-Alternatively referred to as an auxiliary device, a peripheral is a hardware input device or output device that gives a computer additional functionality.
+Alternatively called an auxiliary device, a peripheral is a hardware input device or output device that gives a computer additional functionality.
 Peripheral devices, however, are not essential for the computer to perform its basic tasks; they are an enhancement to the user's experience.

 Computer peripheral examples